Culture: Protection of culture

-There are a number of international agreements and national laws relating to the protection of culture and cultural heritage.
+There are a number of international agreements and national laws relating to the protection of cultural heritage and cultural diversity.
 UNESCO and its partner organizations such as Blue Shield International coordinate international protection and local implementation.

-Basically, the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict and the UNESCO Convention for the Protection of Cultural Diversity deal with the protection of culture.
+The Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict and the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions deal with the protection of culture.
 Article 27 of the Universal Declaration of Human Rights deals with cultural heritage in two ways: it gives people the right to participate in cultural life on the one hand and the right to the protection of their contributions to cultural life on the other.

-The protection of culture and cultural goods is increasingly taking up a large area nationally and internationally.
-Under international law, the UN and UNESCO try to set up and enforce rules for this.
+In the 21st century, the protection of culture has been the focus of increasing activity by national and international organizations.
+The United Nations and UNESCO promote cultural preservation and cultural diversity through declarations and legally-binding conventions or treaties.
 The aim is not to protect a person's property, but rather to preserve the cultural heritage of humanity, especially in the event of war and armed conflict.
 According to Karl von Habsburg, President of Blue Shield International, the destruction of cultural assets is also part of psychological warfare.
 The target of the attack is the identity of the opponent, which is why symbolic cultural assets become a main target.
 It is also intended to affect the particularly sensitive cultural memory, the growing cultural diversity and the economic basis (such as tourism) of a state, region or municipality.

-Another important issue today is the impact of tourism on the various forms of culture.
+Tourism is having an increasing impact on the various forms of culture.
 On the one hand, this can be physical impact on individual objects or the destruction caused by increasing environmental pollution and, on the other hand, socio-cultural effects on society.